contact process

-Contact Process In the Preparation of Tetraoxosulphate(VI) Acid
+Contact Process – How to Produce Tetraoxosulphate(VI) Acid

 2SO2(g) + O2(g) 2SO3(g) + heat